PrijsDF/dutch-legal-summarization/README.md

 2. Clustering features; to cluster the datset and use this as input for some of the summarization models

 ### 2.1 Descriptive features
-First, as part of an exploratory analysis of the dataset, a set of features by Bommasani and Cardie (xxxx), was computed.
+First, as part of an exploratory analysis of the dataset, a set of features by [Bommasani and Cardie](https://aclanthology.org/2020.emnlp-main.649/), was computed.
 One of these features requires us to derive topics for the cases using LDA.
 Therefore, we first need to train the LDA model on the complete corpus.
 To do this, run ```/this_repo/src/models/create_lda_model.py```.

 Now that we have the LDA model, we can compute the set of descriptive features by running ```/this_repo/src/features/compute_bommasani_features.py```.
 This can take up to N hours.
 The results will be stored in ```/this_repo/reports/descriptive_features_full_1024.csv```.